-Lauren Hadden is an Associate at Taylor Porter practicing in labor and employment, insurance defense, general/tort litigation, and products liability.
-Lauren was recently named by her peers among the Louisiana Super Lawyers "Rising Stars".
+Lauren Hadden is a Partner at Taylor Porter practicing in labor and employment, insurance defense, general/tort litigation, and products liability.
+Lauren ranks among Louisiana Super Lawyers ”Rising Stars”, and among Best Lawyers in America “Ones to Watch”, as selected by her peers.

 Lauren earned her J.D. in 2015 from Louisiana State University Paul M. Hebert Law Center.
 While in law school, Lauren was a Chancellor’s Scholar, served as a Senior Associate of the Louisiana Law Review and as the Managing Editor and Contributing News Writer for The Civilian newspaper.
 She earned the CALI awards in Louisiana Tort Law, Louisiana Law of Obligations, and Labor Law.
 She was also the Programming Director for the LSU Law Chapter of Phi Alpha Delta.
 Prior to attending law school, Lauren lobbied for AARP Louisiana as a registered lobbyist with the Louisiana Board of Ethics.
 She also worked for Governor Jindal during his 2012 reelection campaign.
 Lauren graduated cum laude from Louisiana State University, in 2012, with a Bachelor of Arts in Mass Communication with a focus on Political Communications and a minor in History.